-AECOM Canada Limited (AECOM) was retained by Woodbine Entertainment Group (WEG) to conduct a Stage 1 archaeological assessment as part of the proposed Highway 27-Woodbine Station Environmental Assessment (EA) (the Project), located at 555 Rexdale Boulevard in the City of Toronto, historically described as parts of Lots 26 and 27, Concession 2 Front on The Humber (FTH), and Lots 26 and 27, Concession 3 FTH, in the Geographic Township of Etobicoke, York County, now the City of Toronto, Ontario (Figure 1 and Figure 2).
+AECOM Canada Limited (AECOM) was retained by Woodbine Entertainment Group (WEG) to conduct a Stage 2 archaeological assessment as part of the proposed Highway 27-Woodbine Station Environmental Assessment (EA) (the Project), located at 555 Rexdale Boulevard in the City of Toronto, historically described as parts of Lots 26 and 27, Concession 2 Front on The Humber (FTH), and Lots 26 and 27, Concession 3 FTH, in the Geographic Township of Etobicoke, York County, now the City of Toronto, Ontario (Figure 1 and Figure 2).

-This Stage 1 archaeological assessment is one of a number of environmental studies that will be completed as a part of the Transit Project Assessment Process (TPAP), under which project impacts will be assessed as prescribed in Ontario Regulation (O. Reg.)
+This Stage 2 archaeological assessment is one of several environmental studies that will be completed as a part of the Transit Project Assessment Process (TPAP), under which project impacts will be assessed as prescribed in Ontario Regulation (O. Reg.)
 231/08 under the Environmental Assessment Act (Ontario Government 1990a).
 As part of the TPAP, an Environmental Project Report (EPR) will be prepared for public review and will include the findings of this Stage 1 archaeological assessment.
 This archaeological assessment is also subject to the Ontario Heritage Act (OHA) (Ontario Government 1990b) and the Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011).

-The Stage 1 archaeological assessment conducted for the proposed Highway 27-Woodbine Station in the City of Toronto, Ontario, determined that the majority of the Study Area has been extensively previously disturbed.
-Areas that may retain archaeological potential include a small corridor of manicured lawn to the south of Entrance Road adjacent to the railway right-of-way (ROW) as well as lands around Grandstand Entrance Road and Highway 27.
-As such, a Stage 2 archaeological assessment for the land identified as retaining archaeological potential is recommended (Figure 7).
+The Stage 1 archaeological assessment conducted by AECOM for the proposed Highway 27-Woodbine Station EA in the City of Toronto, Ontario, determined that the majority of the Project Area has been extensively previously disturbed; however, there were several small areas that may retain archaeological potential.
+These areas included a small corridor of manicured lawn to the south of Entrance Road adjacent to the railway right-of-way (ROW) as well as land around Grandstand Entrance Road and Highway 27.
+Based on the Stage 1 archaeological assessment, AECOM determined that further work is required for those identified areas (AECOM 2019).